Boy, 15, killed in school stabbing in Sheffield

 Granville Road was closed from the tram stop to Fitzwalter Road, and police asked the public to avoid the area while emergency services carried out their work.

-It is the second time that the school has gone into lockdown in a week.
+It is the second time the school has gone into lockdown in a week.

 According to reports, on January 29 headteacher Sean Pender sent a message to parents, saying: “The reason for the lockdown was due to threatening behaviour between a small number of students where threats were made of physical violence.”